fusepoolP3/p3-ldp-marmotta/docker/README.md

 Since the requires postgresql you should first start this:

     docker run --name p3ldp-postgres -d postgres

+Or if you've done this before:

+    docker start p3ldp-postgres

 Then run the image with: